trevorlinton/webkit.js/README.md

 ```
 ./build/config.sh
 ```
 * You should now have project files built for your platform.
-In MacOSX you can open build/all.xcodeproj, or in windows build/all.vcproj.
+In Mac OS X you can open build/all.xcodeproj, or in windows build/all.vcproj.
 * Compiling, execute: ```ninja -C build/out/Default```

 Contributing